Serving You with multiple Locations in Charlotte & the Carolinas, including Gastonia, Rock Hill, Greenville, SC, Simpsonville, Concord & Lake Norman

 Dental implants are changing the way people live.
-Our nationally-known, locally operated Charlotte oral surgery team is uniquely experienced in dental implant surgeries – From dental crowns to All-On-Four implants.
+Our nationally-known, locally operated Charlotte and Greenville oral surgery team is uniquely experienced in dental implant surgeries – From dental crowns to All-On-Four implants.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence as they regain the freedom to eat, chew and smile again!